-2012 CIT Utah Officer of the Year
+2014 CIT Utah Officer of the Year

-NAMI Utah and the Division of Substance Abuse and Mental Health joined CIT Utah in presenting Officer Chappell the award during the 2012 NAMI Utah Conference in Salt Lake City.
+NAMI Utah and the Division of Substance Abuse and Mental Health joined CIT Utah in presenting Sgt.
+Carl Muniz of the Utah Department of Corrections with the 2014 CIT Utah Officer of the Year award during the 2014 NAMI Utah Conference held in Salt Lake City.